CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 It is possible to include personalization data in the JSON.
-If you do this, MailerQ will treat the subject, html and text version of your email as templates, and replace variables in it with the values loaded from the JSON.
+If you do this, MailerQ will treat the subject, html and text version of your email as templates, and replaces variables in it with the values loaded from the JSON.

 ````json
 {